deltachat/deltachat-pages/cs/chatmail.md

   incoming messages are strictly checked for authenticity.

-## Can i also use a regular e-mail server instead?

-Yes, many users successfully use regular e-mail servers especially if they want to handle their regular e-mail communications with Delta Chat.
-See the [provider database](https://providers.delta.chat) for options.
-Note that Delta Chat has multi-account support so it's fine to have one account configured with your regular e-mail address, and another account for chatting.

 ## How trustable are chatmail servers?

 Each chatmail server provides additional privacy information on their web page.
-Typically, a chatmail server only processes encrypted messages and implements automatic, unconditional message deletion after at most 40 days.
+Typically, a chatmail server only processes encrypted messages and implements automatic, unconditional message deletion after at most 20 days.

 Delta Chat provides [guaranteed end-to-end encryption](https://delta.chat/en/2023-11-23-jumbo-42) which means that in most use cases, server operators can never read your messages even if they try, a guarantee backed up by a recent [security analysis from ETH Zuerich](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin).

 ## How are chatmail servers run?
+Can i run one myself?

 All chatmail servers are automatically deployed and updated using [the public chatmail development repository](https://github.com/deltachat/chatmail).